OpenSkies counter Randy Petersen

 Hang Up and Call Again and You Do Not Get If You Do Not Ask: Mantras For Life

-Hanging up and calling back is one of the best pieces of advice you can get when it comes to life in general, as the headline of his aforementioned article states.
-“Any time you don’t get the answer you’re looking for, try another agent.
-Most airlines are big companies, agents have varying levels of competence, and also varying levels of helpfulness.”
+Hanging up and calling back is one of the best pieces of advice you can get when it comes to life in general, as whenever you do not get the answer for which you are looking for, simply try another agent.
+Agents of airlines, lodging companies, and other multinational corporations have varying levels of competence, patience, and helpfulness.

 I do not know what was the outcome or even whether or not she called; but she had nothing to lose — other than a few minutes of her time.